moreartyjs/moreartyjs/README.md

 **Morearty** 0.7 series changes:

-* Update to Immutable 3.1.
+* Update to Immutable 3.2.
 * Asynchronous rendering is the default, synchronous mode is no longer supported.
 * Simplified bindings, all asynchronicity moved to render process.
 * Support `this.addBindingListener(...)` in components for component lifecycle bounded listeners creation.
 Just listen for changes, all required cleanup is performed in `componentWillUnmount` automatically, if component's `shouldRemoveListeners` method returns true.
-* Other meta-binding fixes and improvements.
+* Meta-binding fixes and improvements.
+* Faster path strings parsing due to Immutable's indexed iterables string index auto-coercion.

 **Morearty** 0.6 series changes: